moshiur1412/TwitchStreamerEventViewer/README.md

 ***

 ## Overview
-This is identified that the project is developed as SEV-System.
-It handles a twitch user for a specific subpart of the twitch system.
+This is identified that the project developed as calling name is SEV-System.
+It handles a twitch users for their specific requirements such as set favorite streamer name with their embedded live streaming, events and chatting just like a sub-system of the twitch system.
 The system totally depends on the API based.
-The system only used twitch account holder by their account ID, which is must require the next page load and their streamer and channel list shown their page.
-Therefore, the system is completely run within the error-free in that checking period.
+The system only used twitch account holder by their account ID, which is must be required for the next page load and their favorite streamer and channel list which are shown their pages.
+Therefore, the system is completely run error-free in that checking period.

 ## Problem Domain Area
-- When I was started, I don't have any twitch account, lack of details knowledge about the twitch sites.
+- Build a web application that helps its audience see their favorite streamer's Twitch events in real-time.
-- The event I didn't know who is streamer and what is the event list of that streamer.
+- including chat feature using twitch account login
-- After finding that requirement list I wasted many times.
+- Solution provides any twitch user to login using twitch authentication UI and stream their favorite streamer live channel.
-- Now, I am working on the python and Android apps so, in that time the PHP takes a few time for working area.
+- Also enables user to chat on their favorite channels.

 ## Strengths of the System